AntonSol919/linkspace/homepage/why.md

 +-----------------+-----------------------+-----------------------------------------------------------------+
 :::

-Packets are transmitted and - using the `IP address` - they reach their destination: a device such as the one you're using right now.
+Packets are transmitted and - using the `IP address` - they reach their destination; a device such as the one you're using right now.
-On the device an application is running that looks for packets with a specific `port` to arrive.
+On the device an application is running that waits for packets with a specific `port` to arrive.

 In transit, a packet can get lost or corrupted.
 The result is that packets don't arrive in the order they were sent.